 These financial statements are prepared on a going concern basis after assessing the principal risks.
-To monitor the future cash position the Group produces projections of its working capital and long term funding requirements covering 3 months in detail and 1 and 2 year projections.
+To monitor the future cash position the Group produces projections of its working capital and long-term funding requirements covering 3 months in detail and 1 and 2 year projections.
 These projections are updated on a regular basis to reflect current trading and latest information on future trading.
-The Group does have a substantial recurring revenue base that accounts for 50% of revenues that provide a strong underlying base, and the Group is still taking advantage of the Job Retention scheme as trading recovers following relaxation of lock down rules.
-Further consideration of other significant risks and the mitigations the Group has developed are detailed in page 18.
+The Group does have a substantial recurring revenue base that accounts for 54% of revenues that provide a strong underlying base.
+Further consideration of other significant risks and the mitigations the Group has developed are detailed in page 17.